Cape Point

-Cape Point is a rugged promontory at the southeastern corner of the Cape Peninsula and is one of South Africa’s most breathtaking natural landmarks.
-It forms part of the Cape of Good Hope section of Table Mountain National Park.
+The southeastern corner of the Cape Peninsula is one of South Africa’s most breathtaking natural landmarks.
+It forms part of the Cape of Good Hope section of Table Mountain National Park and it is the windiest place in South Africa.

 Not the southernmost!